Auto-weighted Bayesian Physics-Informed Neural Networks and robust estimations for multitask inverse problems in pore-scale imaging of dissolution: Data assimilation strategy: sequential reinforcement and operator differentiation

 \section{Data assimilation strategy: sequential reinforcement and operator differentiation}

-In the present work, we focus on a multitask inverse problem for reactive flows at the pore scale involving two inverse parameters ($\Da2^*$ and $D_m^*$) and a latent concentration field $C$.
+In the present work, we focus on a multitask inverse problem for reactive flows at the pore scale involving the identification of two inverse parameters ($\Da2^*$ and $D_m^*$) and a latent concentration field $C$.
 This novel approach combines dynamical imaging data of calcite dissolution and physics-based regularization induced by the dimensionless PDE model \eqref{eq:inverse_chem_adim}.
 We build the current data assimilation approach upon the efficient AW-HMC framework for Bayesian Physics-Informed Neural Networks, presented in Sect. \ref{subsec:AW-HMC}, to quantify both morphological and chemical parameter uncertainties.
-In this section, we present the data assimilation method developed to handle this pore-scale imaging inverse problem.
+The challenges arising from reactive inverse problems in pore-scale imaging currently lie in the limited variety of available data, as the calibration of the coupled PDE system involves merely dynamical information obtained from the $\mu$CT scans.
+In particular, the lack of information on the concentration field evolution throughout dissolution necessitates identifying the latent field $C$, whose reconstruction is crucial for inferring the inverse parameters.
+Moreover, this work is positioned within a diffusive-dominated regime (see Sect. \ref{subsec:model_assumptions}) and therefore neglects the advective effects, which would require estimating additional latent variables for the velocity field in the coupled PDE system \eqref{eq:dimless_model}.
+The shape complexity of 3D porous samples, along with the non-linear operators involved in the PDE model, are additional concerns that make such an application challenging, especially when targeting full 4D data assimilation on real-life materials.
+In this section, we present the data assimilation method developed to handle such pore-scale imaging inverse problems.
 Our methodology emphasizes the sequential reinforcement of the multi-potential energy and the efficient computation of the heterogeneous diffusion operator arising from Archie's law.
 This first requires setting up a few dedicated notations.